pranave-b/Inverse-kinematic-modeling-using-robo-analyzer-/README.md

-# Inverse-kinematic-modeling-using-robo-analyzer-
+# Forward-kinematics-using-robo-analyzer

 ## AIM:
-To analyze the inverse kinematics using DH parameters for a 3 dof planer and 3 dof articulated robot using roboanalyzer and polt the graph of joint angle for a given  input end effector position .
+To analyze the forward kinematics using DH paramerters for a 4 and 6 dof robot using roboanalyzer and polt the graph for link cordinates and joint angles.

 ### COMPONENTS REQUIRED:
 1.Robo analyzer software